 That is all.
 The practice of awakening.
 Sounds easy but it’s actually quite hard.
 Sitting in silence offers us the opportunity to discover the numerous illusions, which we are entangled in, and discover our true nature.
 That is how life becomes easier, more conscious and more powerful – or as Unmon wrote: »It lets us stroll cheerfully through life.«

-ACCORDING TO DOGEN ZENJI the path of practice of a Zen student is a spiral development in four phases.
+] ACCORDING TO DOGEN ZENJI the path of practice of a Zen student is a spiral development in four phases.
 The first is the awakening of the Bodhi spirit; the wish of enlightenment is woken up.
-With other words, we promise ourselves to perfect ourselves and the way, to gain true knowledge of what we are, together with all other feeling beings.
+In other words, we promise ourselves to perfect ourselves and the way, to gain true knowledge of what we are, together with all other feeling beings.

 The second phase is the education.
 We use all our power to realise what we have promised ourselves, fill our vows with life in striving to perfect what cannot be perfected.